WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

 I am learning lots of things studing those materials that I said in [The audition](#audtion).

 It was a great experience and I didn't give up to publish a course on PluralSight.
-I'll try again in a few weeks and, of course, I'will write the result here on my blog.
+I'll try again in a few weeks and, of course, I'll write the result here on my blog.
 So, stay in touch :)

 See you on the next post!